Ioan Slavici

-Ioan Slavici ([iˈo̯an ˈslavitʃʲ]; 18 January 1848 – 17 August 1925) was a Romanian writer and journalist from Hungary, later from Romania.
+Ioan Slavici ([iˈo̯an ˈslavitʃʲ]; 18 January 1848 – 17 August 1925) was a Romanian writer and journalist from Austria-Hungary, later Romania.

 He made his debut in Convorbiri literare ("Literary Conversations") (1871), with the comedy Fata de birău ("The Mayor's Daughter").
 Alongside Mihai Eminescu he founded the Young Romania Social and Literary Academic Society and organized, in 1871, the Putna Celebration of the Romanian Students from Romania and from abroad.
 At the end of 1874, he settled in Bucharest, where he became secretary of the Hurmuzachi Collection Committee, then he became a professor, and then an editor of the newspaper Timpul ("The Time").
 Alongside Ion Luca Caragiale and George Coșbuc, he edited the Vatra ("The Hearth") magazine.
 During World War I, he collaborated at the newspapers Ziua ("The Day") and Gazeta Bucureștilor ("The Bucharest Gazette").
 He was awarded the Romanian Academy Award (1903).

 Early life

-Slavici was born in the village of Világos (today Șiria, Romania), near Arad, in 1848, the revolutionary year throughout Europe, with ramifications in Transylvania (then part of the Austrian Empire).
-Until 1868, Slavici studied at the local Orthodox school and various other institutions in Hungary, being taught in either Hungarian or German.
+Slavici was born in the village of Világos (today Șiria, Romania), near Arad, in 1848 to Sava and Elena Slavici.
+Slavici studied at the local Orthodox school in Șiria and various other institutions in Transylvania, taught in either Hungarian or German and becomes a member of the Romania Lecture Society.

-When he finished his studies, Slavici left the Tiszántúl region for Budapest, where he intended to study law.
-The following year, however, financial difficulties forced him to return home and take a job as a notary public.
-Throughout his employment, Slavici saved the money that would help him continue his studies.
+After finishing his studies, Slavici first enrolles to study law in Budapest in 1868, and in Vienna, in 1869.
+But shortly after due to financial difficulties he is forced to return to Cumlaus and take a job as a notary public.
+Throughout his employment, Slavici saved the money that would help him continue his studies in Vienna.